brando-williams/brando-williams/README.md

 # Data Analytics Portfolio

-## Brandon Williams
-Research Associate focused on Asset Composition and Shareholder Information in the Asset Management Industry serving Individual Investors.

 ## About Me
 I am intellectually curious and motivated.
 I constantly evaluate my skill set and look to create challenging, fast-paced environments and opportunities that allow me to improve and share my knowledge.